javaJunior2022/javaJunior2022/README.md

 - 👋 Hi, I’m Sergei
 - 👀 I’m interested in Java and R
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate in these fields: medicine, insurance and financial projects.
-- 📫 How to reach me ...
+- 📫 How to reach me send me an email, java.junior@icloud.com

 <!---
 javaJunior2022/javaJunior2022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.